simensen/srcmvn.com/source/_posts/2012-12-19-embedding-github-gists.md

 ---

-When the full realization of the impact last week's changes would have on several days worth of my free time I was frustrated.
-I was receiving support requests for software that was built on a premise that was starting to feel a lot more fragile than I had previously realized.
-And having to dive back into WordPress did not help things *at all*.
-I felt alone in my annoyance and frustration until I saw this:
+When the full realization of the impact last week's changes would have on several days worth of my free time I became frustrated.
+I had built software on a premise that was starting to feel a lot more fragile than I had previously realized.
+I was receiving [support requests][3] for software I myself was no longer actually using.
+And to be quite honest, having to dive back into WordPress PHP did not help my overall attitude *at all*.

+I did not see anyone else talking about the problems introduced by the new Gist until I saw this:

 <blockquote class="twitter-tweet"><p>In 2.1 we dropped the js and instead are fetching gists and embedding them statically.
 It's in the 2.1 branch with no theme updates needed.</p>&mdash; Octopress (@octopress) <a href="https://twitter.com/octopress/status/281093876993912833" data-datetime="2012-12-18T17:49:37+00:00">December 18, 2012</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>